2310-social-media-aggregator/frontend/README.md

 Platform is a social media aggregator application that allows users to browse through both YouTube and Twitch content of various content creators, as well as add/remove content creators from their own "saved creators" list.

 A user can select from a list of creators, each of which have their own Youtube and Twitch videos.
-When selected, the videos are displayed on a seperate webpage.
+When selected, the videos are displayed on a separate webpage.

 ![Gif of the application running](/src/images/Demo%20Gif.gif)